AnderMerketegi/Statistics-MachineLearning/README.md

-# Shiny for Python - Measuring Sensibility of Central Tendency Measures to Outliers
+# Shiny for Python - Measuring Sensitivity of Central Tendency Measures to Outliers

 In order to run the Shiny app, the first step is to install all the dependencies.